 - Scene - A description of what is to be rendered, consists of sets of parameters defining the camera position, lights and most importantly all the objects that make up the scene.
 The objects are described by type, position, size and their appearance.
 Full details are in the job & scene reference guide

 - Tasks - The controller divides a Job into Tasks.
-You can specify how many tasks you want your job split into, if you don’t the system will simply allocate one task per tracer.
+You can specify the number of tasks you want your job split into, if no number is given, the system will simply allocate one task per tracer.
 A good rule of thumb for quickest rendering is to split the scene into twice as many tasks as you have tracers.

 The Controller schedules Tasks by creating a queue and sending them off the queue to idle Tracers.
 Only a single Task is allocated to a Tracer at a time, once a Task is completed another will be sent to the Tracer off the queue.